tobijahu/one-time-access/README.md

 # one-time-access
-A :deamon:, a short script written in dash/shell, that scans a specific folder for files to be then moved to a unique path to let lighttpd serve the file under an unique hard-to-guess url.
+A :deamon:, a short script written in dash/shell, that monitors a specific folder for files to be then moved to a unique path to let lighttpd serve the file under an unique hard-to-guess url.

 By using the ota-ssh-client.sh script, it is possible to upload a file to the server and obtain a link to the file.
 Its deletion after the first access will then be handled by the one-time-access-deamon on the server.
 This script requires a working ssh setup (including ssh-agent) from the client to the server.

 Otherwise files may be transfered for example via ssh/scp, sftp, samba or similar.
 An interface to send the link via email or jabber could be a great idea, but is not implemented yet.

 At the moment weblinks can be found at the log files.
 Which may be enhanced soon.
+So currently the usecase is dedicated to a single user or the administrator only.

 ## Installation
 First install the deamon script on your server.
 Then install the client script on your machine.

-### Deamon
+### Install the deamon
 Clone the repository to your current directory using git.

 ```$ git clone https://github.com/tobijahu/one-time-access.git one-time-access```